gaearon/react-makes-you-sad/README.md

 * After you’ve learned React itself you can begin learning good deployment practices such as using JavaScript bundlers.
 Use [Google Page Speed](https://developers.google.com/speed/pagespeed/) to assess how well your app delivers the client code.

+* After you have learned React by itself first and are ready for a more serious development setup, check out the newly released [official React CLI](https://github.com/facebookincubator/create-react-app).

 ## Contributing

 1. Edit the `.dot` file with https://atom.io/packages/graphviz-preview